Code Standards

 Documentation is Code

-All functions, components, and classes MUST have comprehensive TSDoc comments.
+All declared functions, named arrow functions, components, hooks, and classes MUST have comprehensive TSDoc comments.
+Generic APIs MUST document every type parameter with @template.
+User-facing APIs MUST include @example.
 Documentation is as important as the code itself - it's part of the API contract.

 Package Documentation

 Every package MUST have a comprehensive README.md file explaining its purpose, usage, and API.
+README content MUST explain user-facing behavior and intended usage.
+Complex workflows, troubleshooting, and migration guidance MUST live in packages/*/docs/.
 A package without documentation might as well not exist.

 Quick Reference